OnboxTools

 • Bft 12 (Hurricane): 32+ m/s · 118+ km/h · 73+ mph · 64+ kn

-Searches for wind force converter often mix two different ideas.
-This page converts wind speed (how fast air moves).
-The Beaufort scale uses the word "force" historically (Beaufort force 0–12), but each level is defined by speed ranges and visual effects — not Newtons or pounds of push.
+This page converts how fast air moves.
+Beaufort uses the word "force" historically (Beaufort force 0–12), but each level is defined by speed ranges and visual effects — not newtons or pounds of push.

-Weather forecasts may show sustained wind and gusts in km/h (Met Office, DWD), m/s (Nordic services), or mph (US NWS).
-Gust lines need the same unit conversion as sustained values — a 90 km/h gust equals ~56 mph and ~49 knots.
+Weather forecasts show sustained wind and gusts in km/h, m/s, or mph depending on country — convert gusts the same way as sustained values.
+A 90 km/h gust equals about 56 mph and 49 knots.

 Knots in aviation